Writing a Successful Cover Letter

 Part I: General Background Information

-A cover letter should begin by outlining the general information about a case.
-At a minimum, this introduction should include the following information:
+You should begin your cover letter with general information about the case.
+At a minimum, this part of the cover letter should include the following information:

-- Business structure: If an insurance arrangement involves one or more businesses, it is important to understand the business structure(s).
-More specifically, provide the business type (i.e., S-Corporation, LLC, Partnership, etc.)
+- Business form: Where the insurance arrangement involves a business or multiple businesses, it’s helpful to understand the business structure(s).
+Specifically, what is the business type (S Corporation, LLC, Partnership etc.).

 Part II: Financial Information and Supporting Documentation Relevant to the Case

-- How the amount of coverage requested was determined: A cover letter should provide insight into how the appropriate amount of coverage was established.
-This amount should represent the beneficiary’s expected loss or obligation, such as the obligation to purchase a business interest.
-If an independent tax or legal advisor was involved in determining this amount, their assistance and identity should be disclosed.
-Just because the premium payer can afford the coverage does not mean they will financially qualify for that coverage amount.
+- How the amount of coverage requested was determined: The cover letters should provide insight into how the face amount of coverage was established.
+The face amount of coverage should represent the beneficiary’s expected loss or obligation.
+Often, the face amount is based on financial needs or estate tax analysis.
+Perhaps it’s based on the obligation to purchase a business interest.
+If an independent tax or legal advisor helped in determining the amount, it is helpful to indicate this fact and the name of the advisor.
+It goes without saying that just because the premium payer can afford the coverage does not mean they will qualify financially for the coverage amount.

-- Source of premium payments: As part of the financial underwriting process, underwriters assess whether the owner can realistically afford the coverage.
-For this reason, it may be important to indicate whether someone other than the owner will be paying the premiums (i.e., a parent, business, bank, etc.).
+- Source of premium payments: As part of the financial underwriting process, underwriters assess whether the owner can “afford” the coverage.
+Thus, it’s important to indicate whether someone other than the owner is the source of the premium i.e., parent, business, bank etc. Is there a premium tolerance?
+If the underwriter understands the goal upfront, they will work with that as their objective.

 Part III: Medical and Travel Information about the Insured